 The Western North Carolina Mountains are full of awe-inspiring landscapes and endless opportunities to get out and explore.
-If you really want to get your heart racing, then you must visit Sliding Rock!
-For hundreds of years, families and nature-lovers have spent summers cooling off on the gentle slopes of this unusual slide-type waterfall.
+But, if you want to get your heart racing, then you must visit Sliding Rock!
+For hundreds of years, families and nature-lovers have spent summers cooling off on the gentle slopes of this impressive waterfall.
 Here’s what you need to know if you would like to experience Sliding Rock, North Carolina, to the fullest!

-If you plan to visit Sliding Rock, North Carolina, you’ll definitely want to check out the hiking trails and other swimming holes in the area.
-Be sure to download our complimentary Vacation Guide for a complete list of them!
+If you plan to visit Sliding Rock, North Carolina, you’ll want to check out the hiking trails and other swimming holes in the area.
+Be sure to access our free Vacation Guide for a complete list of them!
 The guide is also full of local tips about where to eat, attractions to see, and things to do during your stay at The Esmeralda Inn.

 Tips Before You Go

-- Sliders younger than 7 must slide with an adult.
+- Sliders under the age of seven must slide with an adult.

 - Leave your inflatable tubes at home.
 Life jackets are the only flotation devices permitted.

 - Peak times are usually Saturday and Sunday between 12 p.m. and 4 p.m. in the summertime.
-Plan your visit around these hours to avoid waiting in line.
+Plan your visit during off-hours to avoid waiting in long lines.

-- Don’t forget to bring your camera!
-You’ll find plenty of opportunities to snap a family photo.
+- Don’t forget to bring your camera because there will be plenty of opportunities to snap photos!

 After an exhilarating day at Sliding Rock, North Carolina, we invite you to stay at The Esmeralda Inn and Restaurant.
-Our Chimney Rock Inn is surrounded by incredible hiking trails, beautiful waterfalls, and endless places to explore.
-Lake Lure, Chimney Rock State Park, and Asheville are all just minutes away.
-Each of our rooms and cabins features top-notch amenities and are designed with your ultimate comfort in mind.
-No matter which of our accommodations you choose, we guarantee that you stay will be one for the books!
+Our Chimney Rock bed & breakfast is surrounded by incredible hiking trails, beautiful waterfalls, and endless places to explore.
+Lake Lure, and Chimney Rock State Park, are just minutes away, and our property boasts an excellent array of amenities, including an outdoor whirlpool spa, restaurant, and park!
+Each of our rooms and cabins features top-notch amenities and is designed with your ultimate comfort in mind.
+No matter which of our accommodations you choose, we guarantee that your stay will be one for the books!